Post

 Rules of Python callable()

-• If the object appears to be callable, it will return True.
+• If the object appears to be callable (has a __call__ method), it returns True.

-• If the object appears not to be callable, it will return False.
+• If the object does not have a __call__ method, it returns False.

 Khushal Jethava